deepikarapeti43/Disease-symptom-checker/README.md

 The data were retreived from Kaggle.
 The first of two .csv files contained a column of diseases and 17 additional columns that contained symptoms.
 The second .csv file contain remedies associated with each diesase.
 The data were loaded into jupyter notebook using a sqlite database.
 Once loaded the data were cleaned and standardized.
 White space was removed from string values, recoded, and then standardized using the standard scaler.

 The team utilized multiple machine learning algorithms to determine the best fit for the data described above.
 The three algorithms tested included:
-The team conducted an extensive analysis using various machine learning algorithms to find the best fit for the provided dataset.
-Three primary algorithms were tested:

 1. **Decision Tree**
 2. **Random Forest Classifier**